micahwoods/atcweb3/content/post/nitrogen-rain-starting-point-estimates/index.md

 ### An example of the starting point estimate

-Jason Haines wrote a few days ago that ["the rains have brought an increased growth rate despite applying almost no fertilizer in the last month."](https://twitter.com/PenderSuper/status/1038544627505057792)
+Jason Haines wrote at the end of summer in 2018 that "the rains have brought an increased growth rate despite applying almost no fertilizer in the last month."

-{{< tweet "1038544627505057792" >}}

 I wondered how this model might make some estimates related to changes in soil moisture content.
 I got temperature data from the Pender Harbour GC location using the [Dark Sky API](https://darksky.net/dev/docs).
 Then I estimated N mineralization using equations based on the Gilmour and Mauromoustakos model.